English

 Read also: ID Geneva transforms luxury watchmaking by circular economy

 Within the luxury sector, two sub-sectors are undergoing major changes: jewellery and, in particular, watchmaking, which has a global market worth USD 46 billion (2023).
-“Luxury watchmaking, which is still very much dominated by Switzerland [Editor’s note: CHF 27 billion exports in 2023], is experiencing growing interest, marked by a sophisticated clientele who have in-depth technical and sectoral knowledge,” Gosia Eggimann explains.
+“Luxury watchmaking, which is still very much dominated by Switzerland [Editor’s note: CHF 27 billion exports in 2023], is experiencing growing interest, marked by a sophisticated clientele who have in-depth technical and sectoral knowledge,” Gosia Eggimann noted.

 Christophe Bourrié, Global High Jewellery & High-end Watchmaking Director of Piaget, agrees.
 “Today, our clients have truly become experts and have access to all sources of information.
 We are faced with clients who buy all brands and know both the competition and our creations.”